~ Carny Lingo ~

-Mark A townsperson you focus on as a victim.
-When a carny spotted a towny with a big bankroll, he would give him a friendly slap on the back leaving a chalk mark so other carnies would know that this customer had lots of money.
-Often the ticket seller would mark the 'mark.'
-The booth would have a high counter, above the average person's eyesight, and the ticket seller would short-change the customer, leaving the change on the counter.
-If the customer didn't notice or didn't count his change, the ticket seller would lean over to give him some "friendly" advice about the best attractions, putting his hand on the customer's shoulder to point him toward the show he simply must see, simultaneously dusting his back with chalk from a hidden supply.
+Mark A townsperson you see as a conspicuously easy victim.
+When a carny, often the ticket-seller, spotted a towny with a big bankroll, he would give him a friendly slap on the back leaving a chalk mark so other carnies would know that this customer had lots of money.
+The ticket booth would have a high counter, above the average person's eyesight, and the ticket seller would short-change the customer, leaving the change on the counter.
+If the customer didn't notice or didn't count his change, the ticket seller would lean over to give him some "friendly" advice about the best attractions, putting his hand on the customer's shoulder to point him toward a show he simply must see, simultaneously dusting his back with chalk from a hidden supply.
 If the customer instead complained about the wrong change, the ticket seller could always push the remaining change to him and say "I told you to take it."
-And what do you do when you spot a mark?
-You "play" him - that's right, just like you play a fish.
+And what does an agent do when he spots a mark?
+He "plays" him - that's right, just like you play a hooked fish.
 But a carny truism is, "Always leave the mark a dollar for gas."
 With gas money he can go home (you don't want him stuck there growing angrier with you every minute).

 Marker Stake The lot man places marker stakes to define your joint's space on the lot.
 Get caught moving one and you might get hit with one.